dhall-lang/dhall-lang/standard/binary.md

 ### Unions

-Decode a CBOR list beginning with a `11` as a union type:
+Decode a CBOR array beginning with a `11` as a union type:

     decode-1.0(T₁) = T₀   …